Thursday, February 28, 2013

 While I’m Waiting

-This song is written by John Waller and has been a favorite of mine for quite some time.
-But, now the words have a new meaning for me.
+“While I’m Waiting” was written by John Waller and has been a favorite of mine for a while.
+But as I worked on my book, the words took on a new meaning.
 The song was used in the movie Fireproof.
 Go to the video and instead of watching it, close your eyes and listen to the words of the song!

 Thursday, February 7, 2013